JM1/ansible-collection-jm1-cloudy/roles/storage/README.md

 This role helps with managing [partitions][redhat-filesystem], [encrypted (LUKS) devices][redhat-luks], [LVM volume groups, LVM volumes][redhat-lvm], [filesystems and mountpoints][redhat-filesystem] from Ansible variables.
 Role variable `storage_config` defines a list of tasks which will be run by this role.
-Each task calls an Ansible module similar to tasks in roles or playbooks except that only few [keywords][playbooks-keywords] such as `register` and `when` are supported.
+Each task calls an Ansible module similar to tasks in roles or playbooks except that only few [keywords][playbooks-keywords] such as `when` are supported.
 For example, to create an ext4 primary partition on device `/dev/sdb`, define variable `storage_config` in [`group_vars` or `host_vars`][ansible-inventory] as such:

 ```yml